blockdeep/pallet-collator-staking/README.md

 When a session ends, a snapshot of the generated rewards and the per-candidate stake is taken.
 This information is used to calculate the per-staker rewards for that session.
 Stakers will have to call the `claim_rewards` extrinsic to collect the corresponding earnings from the previous sessions.
 This process will be automatically triggered whenever the staker alter its stake.
 That is: when `stake`, `unstake` or `unstake_all` is called.
-Claimed rewards will then be autocompounded if the user set an autocompound percentage greater than zero.
+Claimed rewards will then be auto-compounded if the user set an auto-compound percentage greater than zero.

 ### Runtime Configuration